linmeina/child-behavior-solution-finder-ai-/README.md

-# child-behavior-solution-finder-ai-
+# Child Behavior Solution Finder AI

-child behavior solution finder based on ABA
+An AI-powered tool based on ABA principles to help caregivers and professionals explore behavior solutions.